 Initiator Check this option to initiate transfers from the destination node (if possible).
 Console normally initiates transfers from the source node unless the source is an unmanaged node. ascp version Select the option to use ascp4 for this transfer.
-The initiating node must ascp4 available.
-Note: Both nodes need to be running the same version of HST Server to use ascp4 .
+The initiating node must have ascp4 available.
+Note: Both nodes need to be running the same version of Enterprise Server to use ascp4.
 Also, the apply_local_docroot parameter in aspera.conf is not currently supported.
-Note: ascp4 is only available for HST Server 3.8 and later. fasp datagram size (MTU) Read block size Check the option and enter the read block size in bytes.
+Note: ascp4 is only available for Aspera Enterprise Server 3.8 and later. fasp datagram size (MTU) Select the option and enter the datagram size in bytes.
+Read block size Check the option and enter the read block size in bytes.
 Write block size Check the option and enter the write block size in bytes.